mikesturm/ed/todaycard.md

 # FAQ

+## Why an index card?
+Why not just a to-do list in a notebook or on an app?

 ## What goes on the card?
 This is a simple question, but it's the most difficult to answer.
 The purpose of the card is to keep you focused on the important things that you could be doing today.
 Part of that is focusing on things that you wouldn't normally focus on.